Hank Aaron broke the color barrier in 1953 playing for the Jax Braves.

 2002: The Suns played their final season at Wolfson Park.

-2003: The Baseball Grounds of Jacksonville opened as the new home park for the Suns, replacing Wolfson Park.
+2003: The then-Baseball Grounds of Jacksonville opened as the new home park for the Suns, replacing Wolfson Park.

 2005: A third Suns title was captured, when Jacksonville defeated the West Tennessee Diamond Jax three games to one.
 The team, which boasted future big leaguers Russell Martin, Chad Billingsley and Jonathan Broxton, was later named the 2005 Minor League Team of the Year by Baseball America.

 2012: Peter Bragan Jr, also known as "Pedro", became the official owner of the Suns, taking over for his father, Peter Bragan Sr who passed away during that year.
-The field was named "Bragan Field at The Baseball Grounds of Jacksonville" in the fall.
+The field was named "Bragan Field at the then-Baseball Grounds of Jacksonville" in the fall.

-2014: Baseball had never been hotter in 2014 as Jacksonville won its latest championship by talking 16 of the final 17 games, including sweeping the Chattanooga Lookouts in the title series, 3-1
+2014: Baseball had never been hotter in 2014 as Jacksonville won its latest championship by winning 16 of the final 17 games, including sweeping the Chattanooga Lookouts in the title series, 3-0.

 2015: Ken Babby purchased the Jacksonville Suns from Peter Bragan Jr.

-Chris Hatcher helped Jacksonvile claim its second straight championship in 2010 with a walk-off home run at the Baseball Grounds of Jacksonville.
+Chris Hatcher helped Jacksonvile claim its second straight championship in 2010 with a walk-off home run at home.

 2016: Under second year owner Ken Babby, the name changed to the Jacksonville Jumbo Shrimp, playing their first season under the new name in 2017.